Fayetteville police investigate shooting

-FAYETTEVILLE -- A residence on Applebury Drive was hit by bullets Wednesday morning in what police are calling "an isolated incident."
+FAYETTEVILLE — Bullets hit a residence on Applebury Drive on Wednesday morning in what police are calling “an isolated incident.”

-According to information from the Fayetteville Police Department, officers were called to the area of 961 Applebury Drive around 3:32 a.m.
+Fayetteville police officers were called to the area of 961 Applebury Drive at 3:32 a.m.
 Wednesday on a report of a shooting.

-According to information from the police, several shell casings were found in the area.
+Several shell casings were found in the area, according to police.
 No one was injured.

-Police said they do not believe there is any danger to the community.
+Million Tilly, 20, of 2100 N. Leverett Ave. in Fayetteville was arrested Wednesday in connection with the incident.

+Tilly was arrested in connection with criminal trespass, committing a terroristic act and fleeing.
+Tilly was being held Wednesday in the Washington County Detention Center on $25,000 bond.

 ADVERTISEMENT